S7 Airlines Flight 778: Flight

 S7 Airlines Flight 778 was a flight from Moscow's Domodedovo International Airport to Irkutsk, a major Siberian city in Irkutsk Oblast.
 Irkutsk International Airport is one of the airports that serves the region near Lake Baikal, which is also a major tourist attraction in the country.
 The flight was one of the most popular flights in Russia.
 As it was July, the summer holiday was in effect and the flight was packed with tourists who were going to travel to Lake Baikal.

 On 9 July 2006, Flight 778 was scheduled to take off from Domodedovo International Airport at 20:15 Moscow Time (UTC 17:15).
 On board were 195 passengers and 8 crew members; 2 cockpit crew and 6 flight attendants.
 The flight was commanded by Captain Shibanov and his co-pilot was First Officer Chernykh.
 The aircraft took off at 20:17 local time and the course to Irkutsk was set.
 Due to the possibility of foggy condition in Irkutsk, the nearby Bratsk Airport was listed as the alternate airport for Flight 778.
 The estimated time of arrival in Irkutsk was at 06:44 Irkutsk Time (UTC 22:44).

 At 06:16 Irkutsk Time, the crew reached the starting point for their descent to Irkutsk.
-They contacted the on-duty controller and obtained clearance to descent to 5,700 meters.
+They contacted the on-duty controller and obtained clearance to descend to 5,700 meters.
 During the descent, the crew elected to turn on the engines' anti-icing system.
 The aircraft descended with an average vertical speed of 12 m/s.
 Flight 778 was eventually handed over to Irkutsk Approach and was cleared to descent to 2,100 meters.
 As it was descending, the crew decided to turn on the wings' anti-icing for at least 3 minutes.
 The crew received the automatic terminal information service (ATIS) for the weather in Irkutsk.
 The report stated that the visibility was 3,500 meters, surface wind at 4 m/s, increase in cloud base height from 170 meters to 190 meters, light torrential rain and cumulonimbus-covered sky.
 After receiving the ATIS information, they requested the approach clearance to Irkutsk.

 The crew finished the final leg of the approach and requested further permission to continue their approach.
 They eventually established the glidepath and then carried out the landing checklist.
 The aircraft was then configured for landing.
 The crew asked permission to land and the controller granted their request.
 The autopilot and the autothrottle were disengaged.
 When the aircraft got out of clouds, the pilots realized that it had deviated a bit to the right of the runway.
 To correct this, they made a small elevator deflection, which momentarily increased the aircraft's vertical speed, causing the "sink rate" warning to briefly sound.

 At 06:43 Irkutsk Time, Flight 778 landed at Irkutsk's Runway 30 with an airspeed of 132 knots.